Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 preprovisionedBatchAccountName | no | string | aoibatchaccount
 deployPgsql | no | boolean | false

-**Note**: If you do not pass the optional pipelineName paramter value, no zip file will be generated.
+**Note**: If you do not pass the optional pipelineName parameter value, no zip file will be generated.
 You may however run the `package.sh` script to generate a zip file after running the `setup.sh` script to generate the zip file.

 ## Preparing to execute the script